acathers/acathers.github.io/essays/EnterJavascript.md

 <h2>Opinion</h2>

 Now, what is my opinion on Javascript might you ask?
 Well if it was before ES6 and I only had var to work with I might have screamed.
 But it seems that with the newer standards javascript is bringing a little bit more structure to the style in which people use it.
 As of right now, I think I like it, but as I delve furthur into its depths, I'm sure there will be oddities that rub me the wrong way, but that's true of any language.
-I could get into truthiness but that
+As long as you keep in mind a few of the oddities and stick to the newer ES6 standard I don't see any issues with javascript that would make me absolutely hate it.
+I do however prefer a more structured language like Java, but I can definitely see the need and the usefulness of javascript.